mnccc/hello-world/README.md

 # hello-world

-Hi humans!
+i humans!H

 I'm Monica.
 I'm self-studying to become a GIS developer.

-I hope that by the time this post turns a year old, I have already achieved my goal.
+I hope to have achieved said goal by the time this post turns a year old.